 I fetched him in Shelly Beach on Thursday and got another heartfelt tale on the way home.
 The adults had seats, they had to stand!
 The preacher shouted over the tannoy for most of the six hours!
 The speakers would go WOOOH! and then SQUEEEE! every so often.
 The theme of this six-hour sermon was “scapegoats” or “escapegoats”, and these words were said about a million times, only surpassed by the number of times he said AMEN!

 The collection drums came round four times.
+One round had the injunction to cough R50.
 He was asked why he hadn’t given, so he gave R2.
-He was asked why he was sitting on the floor at one time.
+He was also asked at one time why he was sitting on the floor, not standing.
 Some adults arrived late, some left early.
 The preacher would take a five minute break every so often while the people sang.
 “I’m sure he went out for a snack and something to drink” said an envious Tom.

 In the last hour he made a resolution: For every hour he was trapped in this church he would avoid church for a full year!
 He reckons his next run-in with any church will be in 2024 – maybe.